adbar/trafilatura/docs/usage-python.rst

     >>> extract(downloaded, output_format="json", with_metadata=True)

-Note that combining TXT, CSV and JSON formats with certain structural elements (e.g. formatting or links) triggers output in Markdown format (plain text with additional elements).
+Note that combining TXT and CSV formats with certain structural elements (e.g. formatting or links) triggers output in Markdown format (plain text with additional elements). ``include_formatting`` has no effect on JSON output.